 Flexible careers for introverts

-With flexible work options, you can find a job that fits well with your introversion and anxiety by having the freedom to set your own schedule.
+With flexible work options, you can find a job that fits well with your introversion and anxiety by having the freedom to set your own schedule and work remotely.

 High paying jobs for introverts without a degree

 If you’re introverted without a degree, consider these options: writer, online marketer, blogger, SEO specialist, YouTuber, or graphic designer.